 You should select the person(s) recommending you carefully.
 You should ask someone who can speak to your ability to perform academically.
 Typically, these are written by a work supervisor, former professor or colleague.

 Do I need to submit an official transcript from each college and university I have attended?

 Yes.
 Each applicant is asked to submit an official transcript from each college or university attended (mailed directly from the college or university attended) to Bellarmine.
 This includes institutions at which only one or two courses were taken.
 The address to mail the information to is: Bellarmine University, Office of Graduate Admission, 2001 Newburg Road, Louisville, KY 40205.

 What is the definition of an official transcript?

 An official transcript is one that is mailed directly from the institution to Bellarmine University and is not marked "Issued to Student".

 There are no fees for applications submitted through Bellarmine's application portal.
 Application fees vary if the program requires an application through the Centralized Application Service.

 How much is tuition?

 Tuition varies by program.
-For more information, please visit the department or school webpage, call the Office of Graduate Admission at 502.272.7200 or email your question to email@example.com.
+For more information, please visit our Tuition and Fees page, call the Office of Graduate Admission at 502.272.7200 or email your question to firstname.lastname@example.org.

 How do I get financial aid?